 Since the company's formation in 2002, UEX Corporation has made significant advancements in the discovery and development of existing and new uranium deposits in the Athabasca Basin.
 UEX maintains strategic relationships with both Cameco Corporation and AREVA, the world's largest uranium companies.

 The Shea Creek property is host to the largest undeveloped uranium resource in the Athabasca Basin.
 The known deposits at Shea Creek show three styles of mineralization: unconformity-hosted; basement-hosted; and perched.
-This is highly uncommon for any single deposit and initial drill results are showing connection between at least two of the deposits at the unconformity level.
+This is highly uncommon for any single deposit and drill results are showing connection between at least two of the deposits at the unconformity level.
 This linking is significant for the potential expansion of the available mineral resources and for economic extraction with less waste material.